The Mortgage Works Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether The Mortgage Works offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about The Mortgage Works and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I have been dealing with an IFA concerning my remortgage because I have just won a fixed term contract of two years (a media contractor).
+I have retained a mortgage adviser regarding my remortgage because I am on a fixed term contract of two years (I am a post doc researcher, it is the nature of my work that we have fixed term contracts).
 My contract started date this year.
 I am seeking a five year fixed rate deal.
-Property value £200,000, I want to borrow £150,000.
-I purchased the property 3 years ago for 138K and I currently owe 120K to The Mortgage Works
+Property worth 165K, I want to borrow £150,000.
+I bought the property 3 years ago for £157,000 and I currently owe 115k to The Mortgage Works

 Find out how to order your redemption statement request from The Mortgage Works